Slovo: Russian Sign Language Dataset: Related Work

 \textbf{Manually recorded videos.} One of the main ways to collect videos for sign language recognition is to produce them manually with a camera.
 Kagirov et al.~\cite{kagirov2020theruslan} used the MS Kinect 2.0 device to record video in 3D with a depth map to create the TheRusLan dataset.
 The Turkish Sign Language dataset, AUTSL~\cite{autosl}, was collected for real-life scenarios by the same camera.
 To make the model robust to scenes, 20 different backgrounds, including dynamic, various lighting conditions, from artificial light to sunlight, and different field-of-views were used to create AUTSL.
 The authors choose the frequently used signs; some are compound signs formed by simultaneously making two consecutive signs.
 The videos were performed by 43 different signers, where 60\% are students of the TSL course, 18\% are persons who know TSL (instructors and translators), 15\% are trained signers by the AUTSL dataset, and others related.
 The Argentinian Sign Language dataset, LSA64~\cite{lsa}, was recorded by a Sony HDR-CX240 camera in two different scene conditions: outdoor and indoor.
 The authors simplified the hand segmentation task with fluorescent-colored gloves.
 Signers wore black clothes against a white wall's backdrop for more accurate hand extraction.

 \textbf{Downloaded videos.} Another way to collect samples is to download from news or educational video sources.
 It has the advantage of correctly matching video and signs since sign language experts checked the content.
-For the WLASL dataset, the authors~\cite{wlasl} chose multiple education SL websites as suitable video sources.
-The authors filtered samples by signs and leaved videos containing words only.
-Such meta information as a temporal boundary (manually), body bounding box (by YOLOv3), signer identifiers (by FaceNet with a manual check), and sign dialect/variation annotations (manually) were given in the WLASL dataset.
+For the WLASL2000 dataset, the authors~\cite{wlasl} chose multiple education SL websites as suitable video sources.
+They filtered samples by signs and leaved videos containing words only.
 Annotators of sign dialects were not native sign languages: they received training to understand SL specifics and, with a designed interface, compare signs from two videos displayed simultaneously.
 Samples for the MS-ASL dataset~\cite{msasl} were downloaded from video-sharing platforms to communicate and study ASL.
 Since videos are recorded and uploaded by ASL students and teachers, they differ by background, lighting, positioning, and dialect.
 Such platforms accompany the video with subtitles, which authors processed by OCR.
 Face detection and recognition are integral parts of sample preprocessing in cases where videos were taken from websites, and the authors included them in their dataset creation pipeline.
-After, manual video trimming was applied to separate signs from pauses between them.

 \textbf{Kind of crowdsourcing.} Mukushev, Medet, et al.~\cite{mukushev2022fluentsigners} choose a more complicated but effective way to collect videos for SLR.
 Their dataset, FluentSigners-50, was created with six professional SL interpreters.
-They developed a sign basket including commonly useful phrases and sentences in the deaf community.
+They developed a sign basket including commonly useful phrases and sentences in the hard-of-hearing community.
 Other signers were invited by interpreters and use SL daily, and the subsequent distribution of signers by SL use was obtained: 32 deaf, 6 hard of hearing, 3 hearing SODA (Sibling of a Deaf Adult), and 9 hearing CODA (Child of Deaf Adults).
 They used instructions and templates from interpreters to repeat the KRSL sentences.